 - Drugs that require a prescription by law and are furnished in accordance with Blue Cross and Blue Shield medical technology assessment criteria.
 These covered drugs include: birth control drugs; oral diabetes medication that influences blood sugar levels; hormone replacement therapy drugs for periand post-menopausal members; certain drugs used on an off-label basis (such as: drugs used to treat cancer; and drugs used to treat HIV/AIDS); abuse-deterrent opioid drug products on a basis not less favorable than non-abuse deterrent opioid drug products; oral antibiotics for the treatment of Lyme disease; and drugs for HIV associated lipodystrophy syndrome. - Injectable insulin and disposable syringes and needles needed for its administration, whether or not a prescription is required.
 (When a copayment applies to your pharmacy coverage, if insulin, syringes, and needles are bought at the same time, you pay two copayments: one for the insulin; and one for the syringes and needles.) - Materials to test for the presence of sugar when they are ordered for you by a physician for home use.
 These include (but are not limited to): blood glucose monitoring strips; ketone strips; lancets; urine glucose testing strips; normal, low, and high calibrator solution/chips; and dextrostix or glucose test strips.
 (You may obtain these testing supplies from a covered pharmacy or appliance company.)
 See "Durable Medical Equipment" for your coverage for glucometers. - Insulin injection pens. - Insulin infusion pumps and related pump supplies.
 (You will obtain the insulin infusion pump from an appliance company instead of a pharmacy.) - Syringes and needles when they are medically necessary for you. - Drugs that do not require a prescription by law ("over-the-counter" drugs), if any, that are listed on the Blue Cross and Blue Shield Drug Formulary as a covered drug.
 Your Pharmacy Program booklet will list the over-the-counter drugs that are covered, if there are any.
 Or, you can go online and log on to the Blue Cross and Blue Shield Web site at www.bluecrossma.org. - Prescription birth control drugs and contraceptive methods (such as diaphragms) that have been approved by the U.S. Food and Drug Administration (FDA).
 Your cost share will be waived for generic birth control drugs and methods (or for a brand-name drug or method when a generic is not available or not medically appropriate for you), unless your health plan is a grandfathered health plan under the Affordable Care Act.
 If you choose to use a brand-name birth control drug or method when a generic is available or appropriate for you, you will have to pay your cost share.
+See "Family Planning" for your coverage for contraceptive implant systems and IUDs.

 - Prescription prenatal vitamins and pediatric vitamins with fluoride. - Prescription dental topical fluoride, rinses, and gels. - Prescription opioid antagonist drugs that block and reverse the effects of opioids that are used for the emergency treatment of a known or suspected overdose (such as morphine or heroin).
-Except for auto injection devices, this health plan will provide full in-network coverage for all forms of these covered drugs. - Smoking and tobacco cessation drugs and aids (such as nicotine gum and patches) for two 90-day treatments for each member in each calendar year, when they are prescribed for you by a health care provider.
-Your cost share will be waived for generic drugs and aids (or for a preferred brand-name drug or aid when a generic is not available).
+Except for auto injection devices, this health plan will provide full in-network coverage for all forms of these covered drugs. - Smoking and tobacco cessation products (this includes drugs and aids such as nicotine gum, patches, lozenges, inhaler systems, nasal sprays, and oral medications) for up to a 168-day supply for each type of product for each member in each calendar year, when they are prescribed for you by a health care provider.
+(These products are typically dispensed in lesser day supply quantities over the course of the calendar year.)
+Your cost share will be waived for generic products (or for a preferred brandname product when a generic is not available).